ianthetechie/digital-garden/content/returning-to-emacs.md

 It makes sense; they have an incentive to push people to buy direct.
 And it so happens that Claude Code fits comfortably in my Emacs environment.

+More directly relevant to this post,
-Also, LLMs generally are excellent at recommending Emacs packages and config tweaks.
+LLMs (any of them really) are excellent at recommending Emacs packages and config tweaks.
 So it's never been easier to give it a try.
 I've spent something like 2-3x longer writing this post than I did configuring Emacs.
 (And yes, before you ask, this post is 100% hand-written.)
+My basic flow was to work, get annoyed (thats pretty easy for me), and describe my problem to ChatGPT or Claude.
+I am nowhere near the hours I budgeted for config fiddling.
+That surprised me!

 ## VCS integration